andrebtw/dac-adc/README.md

 # dac-adc
-A website to explain how digital to analogic &amp; analogic to digital conversion works.
+A website in which explains how digital to analogic &amp; analogic to digital conversion works.